Coaching Courses in Nova Scotia

 April 22-23, 2016 – Atlantic Coaches Conference – Halifax, NS Register Now

 May 28-May 29, 2016 – Learn to Row Coach Workshop – Oakwood House Dartmouth, NS

 November 18-20, 2016 – RCA Coach Weekend #2 Coach Workshop – Provincial Training Centre Dartmouth, NS

 Coaching Information from Rowing Canada

 Each year, RCA also offer’s its annual conference to further coaching education opportunities.
-The next conference is January 23 to 26, 2014 in London, Ontario.
+The next conference is January 28 to 31, 2016 in Ottawa, Ontario.

 In addition to coaching educational opportunities, RCA offers excellent resources for coaches, including the CAN ROW Handbook (available in print form) and an extensive look at the Canadian rowing technique in pdf format to download.
 Please see the “resources” section for these documents and other information.